-Droop is typically used for the parelleling of engine driven generators.
+Droop is typically used for the paralleling of engine driven generators.

-Place the optional external selector switch in the DROOP position.
-Droop is increased by clockwise rotation of the DROOP adjustment control.
+Place the optional external selector switch in the DROOP position, DROOP is increased by clockwise rotation of the DROOP adjustment control.
 When in droop operation, the engine speed will decrease as engine load increases.
 The percentage of droop is based on the actuator current change from engine no load to full load.
 A wide range of droop is available with the internal control.
-If more droop is required, a jumper between Terminals G and H can be added to double the droop available.
 Droop level requirements above 10% are unusual.